gocardless/logjam/README.md

 Logjam
 ------

-Logjam is the log forwarder for the mesos age.
+Logjam is a log forwarder designed to listen on a local port, receive log entries over UDP, and forward these messages on to a log collecton server (such as logstash).

+The motivation for logjam was a move to containerising our applications, and a need to get logs from these applications out of the containers.
+We configure logjam to listen on the `docker0` (172.16.42.1) interface which is accessible to applications running within docker.

 Logjam supports collecting logs using the following methods:

  - UDP Socket
  - File

-Logjam will pipe all entries as JSON to a remote server (logstash).
+Logjam will pipe all entries as a JSON object terminated with "\n" to a remote server.

 Usage
 -----